 For millions of Americans, including some of the most vulnerable individuals and families, health centers are essential patient-centered medical homes that promote health and diagnose and treat chronic disease and disability.
-One in 13 people nationwide rely on a HRSA-funded health center for their health care needs.
-16 Click here to locate a health center near you.
+One in 13 people nationwide rely on a HRSA-funded health center near you.